-Below are some of the measures you should take to maintain and store your garden tools properly throughout the year, so they are ready whenever you need them:
+Below are some of the measures you should take to maintain and store your garden tools properly throughout the year, so that they are ready whenever you need them:

-Lawn Mowers Storage Tips
+Lawn Mower Storage Tips

 When putting your lawnmower into storage, it’s also important to disconnect the battery so it cannot start accidentally.
 No, we’re not joking, it can happen.
 To be extra cautious, you can remove the spark plug.
-You also should check the blade for wear and tear and consider either sharpening it or replacing it, so it will be ready to go next time you need it.
+You should also check the blade for wear and tear, and consider either sharpening it or replacing it, so it will be ready to go next time you need it.